-For this study, CoastSat was used to extract shoreline data from Landsat 5 (L5), Landsat 7 (L7), Landsat (L8) and Sentinel-2 (S2) optical imagery data.
-See Table 1 for satellite details.
+For this study, CoastSat was used to extract shoreline data from Landsat 5 (L5), Landsat 7 (L7), Landsat (L8) and Sentinel-2 (S2) optical imagery data (see Table 1 for satellite details).
 1513 satellite images were extracted from Google Earth Engine for the period 1987 to 2020 (inclusive).
 A cloud threshold of 50% for the study area, and then quality control of the derived shorelines, left only 420 usable satellite-derived shorelines for analysis.
-Many of the L7 images included for analysis did not cover the entire study area (partial shorelines) due to a known scanline error (see Fig. 2 for example) in images since 2013 (Scaramuzza and Barsi, 2005).
+Many of the L7 images did not cover the entire study area (partial shorelines) due to a known scanline error (see Fig. 2 for example) in images since 2013 (Scaramuzza and Barsi, 2005).
 The number of useable images per year increased significantly through time with the introduction of L7, L8 and S2, such that between 1987 and 2000 there were about 6 images per year increasing to about 30 images per year from 2015 to 2020.

 Table 1.
 Satellite imagery details...